Haleʻiwa, Hawaii: Attractions

 Several of the beaches less popular with traditional surfers are becoming well known for foil surfing due to the strong surfing community and year-round interest in water sports.

 Haleiwa Harbor is also a popular destination for stand-up paddle boarding.

 Winter months bring large waves to Haleiwa.
 Surf tourism is a popular attraction in Haleiwa.

+Transportation

+Roads

+Two critical roads in Haleiwa are Kamehameha Highway and Joseph P. Leong Highway (Hawaii State 83).
+Both crosses over the Anahulu River.
+The former spans the river with the Rainbow Bridge, a double arch bridge built in 1921 and latter renamed in 1997 from Haleiwa Bypass after Joesph Paul Leong (1915-1992), the former Hawaii State Representative (D) for 42nd District from 1983 to 1984 and 14th District from 1985 to 1990.

+Public transit is provided by TheBus routes 52, 60, 83, 88A and 521.

+Airport

+Closest civil aviation airport is Daniel K. Inouye International Airport in Honolulu.